hobrien/LabNotes/GenomicAnalyses.md

     - wrote SubmitHtseq-count.sh to run on all samples sequentially

 ##Cufflinks
-- Ran Cuffmerge.sh to get combined gtf, followed by Cuffquant.sh to get FPMK values
+- Ran Cuffmerge.sh to get combined gtf, followed by Cuffquant.sh to get FPKM values
+- Cuffquant produces a binary .cxb file.
+I'll need to run this on everything, then run cuffnorm to get FPKM values